digital-asset/daml/docs/source/json-api/production-setup/query-store.rst

 and furthermore doesn't guarantee that a query store initialized with a previous version of the *HTTP JSON API* will work with a newer version.
-However, the query store keeps track of the schema version under which it was initialized and JSON API refuses to start if an old schema is detected when it's run with a newer version.
+However, the query store keeps track of the schema version under which it was initialized and HTTP JSON API service refuses to start if an old schema is detected when it's run with a newer version.

 To evolve, the operator of the *HTTP JSON API* query store needs to drop the database used to hold the *HTTP JSON API* query store, create a new one (consult your database